 - to bring the voice and influence of all Sri Lankans to bear at national level in the decision-making processes which affect their livelihoods and wellbeing, and determine the shape and pace of the peace process

-On Easter Sunday, several bomb blasts across Sri Lanka which were targeting churches and hotels killed more than 390 people and has injured many more.
+On 21 April 2019, several bomb blasts across Sri Lanka which were targeting churches and hotels killed more than 390 people and has injured many more.
 CAFOD is working to provide counselling and practical assistance to family members of victims.
 CAFOD will be supporting our sister agency Caritas Sri Lanka, to provide additional support.
-Please donate to help those most in need.

 Following the 2004 tsunami, and during and after the war, CAFOD support helped stricken families to rebuild their homes and livelihoods.
 Many areas of Sri Lanka remain prone to natural disasters such as drought or flooding, and the families who live in those areas are often the poorest and least able to cope.
 Accordingly we continue to stand by in readiness, through our sister agency Caritas Sri Lanka, to provide emergency relief as needed, and promote disaster preparedness and resilience.